Elephant & Piggie: Plot

-The series follows the lives of an african forest elephant named Gerald and an american yorkshire pig named Piggie.
+The series follows the lives of an elephant named Gerald and an pig named Piggie.
 The two contrasting characters are the best of friends.
 Gerald is antsy and serious, while Piggie is exuberant and lively.
 Willems aimed to teach his readership about the issues of friendship.
 Their relationship is very real as Elephant & Piggie, just like any other friendship, have their ups and downs.

 The illustrations help the reader interpret emotions.
 The illustrations are simple, so the reader can easily understand how the characters are feeling based on their expression.
 Additionally, the word bubbles assist in conveying the character's feelings.
 The font will be smaller when a character is sad, and when a character is happy, the font will be very large.

 The goal of the series is to help readers learn foundational skills to become good friends and people.
 Elephant and Piggie books often involve basic problems that teach problem solving skills.
 The series encompasses problem solving skills such as sharing, empathy, acceptance, and overcoming jealousy.
 At the end of each book, Elephant and Piggie overcome their problems and carry on being best friends.